 - Tax statements

-Closing on the home happens when the steps of the escrow are finished.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are taken.
-You'll then obtain the title to the house and the title insurance gets issued as agreed upon in the escrow instructions.
+You're ready to close when all parts are done in escrow process.
+All expenses like title insurance, inspections and real estate commissions are paid.
+You'll then secure the title to the property and the title insurance gets issued as agreed upon in the escrow instructions.